 If you want to compete in Bikini, you need to know the basics of Bikini competition posing.
-The Bikini division, introduced to the bodybuilding community in 2009, is a new area to allow more women to compete on the physique stage, but not have to attain muscle mass or definition.
-Basically, the Bikini portion of the show allows women to display their fit physique with personality and swag.
+The Bikini division, introduced to the bodybuilding community in 2009, is a new area to allow more women to compete on stage, but not have to attain muscle mass or definition.
+Basically, the Bikini division allows women to display their fit physique with personality and swag.

 Bikini Competitions Are Judged On Curves, NOT Muscle…

 Exactly What IS A Bikini Contest?
 (How To Impress)

 The Bikini division is not a body fitness contest.
 It is judged on overall body tone, with body parts being firm.
 Skin tone needs to be healthy in appearance and cellulite-free.
 Each contestant should display a healthy and fit body in an attractive presentation, made possible by proper bikini competition posing.
 Muscles should have shape, avoiding muscle separation and definition or extreme low body fat and muscle hardness.
 Bikini competitors will be judged on overall shape and conditioning AND NOT muscle development and definition.
 Being too muscular or defined will get point knocked off.

 Having good posture, confidence poise and grace, and being comfortable on stage will serve as an advantage.
 The basis of this aspect of the show is where beauty comes into play.
 Therefore, facial beauty, hair, skin, skin tone, makeup, and presentation are all important.

 The Bikini Competition Posing Rules: